 No, except when the Vehicle Manufacturer is paying for the products (e.g. free servicing, recall work).
-When customers pay for the servicing, the Vehicle Manufacturer cannot impose the use of a named product.

 2) Can the Vehicle Manufacturer recommend, for its vehicles, the use of its own lubricants and other fluids or those of a named lubricant manufacturer?